On gravity unification in SL(2N,C) gauge theories: Toward hyperunification

 \subsection{Filtering with modified tetrads}

-For incorporation of tensor fields in the gauge sector, it is necessary, as in the pure gravity scenario discussed in Section 2.2, to go to tetrads which are not strictly orthonormal.
-In such a scenario, the tensor field multiplet will emerge within the filtered gauge multiplet $I_{\mu }$ once the orthonormality conditions turns out to be slightly shifted
+For incorporation of tensor fields in the gauge sector, it is necessary, as in the pure gravity scenario discussed in Section 2.2, to go to tetrads which are not strictly invertible.
+In such a scenario, the tensor field multiplet will emerge within the filtered gauge multiplet $I_{\mu }$ once the invertibility conditions turns out to be slightly shifted

 being determined again by the tiny tensors $\varepsilon q_{b}^{a}$ and $ \varepsilon p_{\mu }^{\nu }$ ($\varepsilon \ll 1$), respectively.
 Analogously, the metric tensor deviation in the general $SL(2N,C)$ follows from a similar equation